Fighter (Dungeons & Dragons): Advanced Dungeons & Dragons 2nd edition

 The fighter, as part of the "warrior" group, was one of the standard character classes available in the second edition Player's Handbook.
 The second edition Player's Handbook gives several examples of famous fighters from legend: Hercules, Perseus, Hiawatha, Beowulf, Siegfried, Cuchulain, Little John, Tristan, and Sinbad.
 The book also cites a number of great generals and warriors: El Cid, Hannibal, Alexander the Great, Charlemagne, Spartacus, Richard the Lionheart, and Belisarius.

 The Complete Fighter's Handbook detailed the fighter class, and several subclasses.
 The book made an attempt to compensate for this class' lack of special abilities.
 In addition to offering a variety of kits such as the Swashbuckler, Gladiator, and Noble Warrior the handbook introduced several skills that allowed players to customize their warriors' combative abilities.
 New rules included group weapon proficiencies, continuing specialization, additional rules for unarmed combat, and the introduction of four different fighting styles (Single Weapon, Two Weapon, Weapon and Shield, and Two Handed Weapon).

 Dungeons & Dragons 3rd edition

-In the 3rd edition of the game, the mechanics behind fighters were significantly changed by turning most of their abilities into combat feats from which the fighter could choose some as bonus feats, allowing fighters to choose between a variety of combat techniques more specialized than brute force.
-Typical fighters in 3/3.5 D&D are sophisticated warriors with a variety of tactics.
+In the 3rd edition of the game, the mechanics behind fighters were significantly changed by turning most of their abilities into combat feats (of which the fighter could choose as bonus feats).
+This allowed fighters to choose between a variety of combat techniques more specialized than brute force.